muazz7/EdTech/EdTech_Platform_Final_Technical_Documentation.md

 2. **The cost model in your draft understates video bandwidth by roughly 2×, and VdoCipher does not bill monthly.** It sells annual prepaid bandwidth+storage credits.
 Section 20 rebuilds the model with the arithmetic shown.
 3. **"100% blocked" is not a claim you can defend.** The draft's anti-piracy summary overstates what DRM does.
 Section 17 gives you the honest matrix — what is hard-blocked, what is deterred, and what is simply not preventable.
 You need this precision when a teacher asks you directly.

-Anything marked **[CONFIRM]** is an assumption I made to keep the document complete.
-Correct me and I will revise.

 ---